firefly-oss/core-banking-payment-hub/README.md

    - If SCA validation is successful, the payment is processed
    - If SCA validation fails, the payment is rejected with an appropriate error message

-Example SCA information in a payment request:
+Example SCA information in a payment request with traditional authentication:

 ```json
 {